 Join Local Bar Hopping Tour

 Pontocho is the best drinking area in Kyoto where you can find some unique and cultural places.
 But many of them are hidden, and sometimes it’s difficult to tell if you can enter or not and feel left out among the regulars.
-To be sure that you can get a satisfying experience at bars and get mingled with locals, how about taking a guided tour?
-In our bar hopping tours, a friendly guide will tell you some tips to enjoy the night time in Kyoto and will take you to their favorite places that you will never find otherwise.
+To be sure that you can get a satisfying experience at bars and mingle with locals, how about taking a guided tour?
+In our bar hopping tours, a friendly guide will tell you some tips to enjoy the nighttime in Kyoto and will take you to their favorite places that you will never find otherwise.
 You can learn about Japanese sake and drinking culture as well as the history of the area itself.

 Kyoto Night Shows